← Back to Blog·Mar 16, 2026·10 min read

 Privacy and Compliance: GDPR, Cookies, and Consent

 GA4 sets first-party cookies to identify returning visitors.
-It collects IP addresses (which are truncated, but still processed), device information, and behavioral data.
-This data is sent to Google's servers in the US (though EU-based processing is now available with certain configurations).
+It collects IP addresses (truncated but still processed), device information, and behavioral data sent to Google's servers.

 Plausible uses no cookies and collects no personal data.
-It identifies unique visitors using a daily-rotating hash of the visitor's IP address and user agent — a method that makes it impossible to track individuals across days or sites.
-The raw IP address is never stored.
+Unique visitors are identified via a daily-rotating hash of IP + user agent — impossible to track across days or sites.
+Raw IP addresses are never stored.

 Compliance Warning